• Skip to primary navigation

 A slice of Kentucky derby pie sitting on a white plate.

-This delicious walnut pie is filled with chocolate and a splash of Kentucky bourbon.
+This delicious Kentucky derby pie is filled with chocolate, walnuts, and a splash of Kentucky bourbon.
 Just like the famous Kentucky dessert!

 Author: Tiffany